DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/allowSortingBySummary.md

 Allows an end-user to sort columns by summary values.

 ---
-With this option enabled, an end-user can use the context menu of a column or row header to apply sorting by summary values.
+With this property enabled, an end-user can use the context menu of a column or row header to apply sorting by summary values.